sustrik/ribosome/README.md

 -----------

 The generator is 'ribosome.rb'.
 It takes two arguments.
-The rule file, also known as 'DNA' file and the data file in JSON formar:
+The rule file, also known as DNA file and the data file in JSON format:

 ```
 $ ruby ribosome.rb foo.dna foo.json